Updated February 20th, 2019.

 Nestled in the mountains the thermal winds around the city make this a great place to take to the sky!
 Check out the companies ‘Colombia Paragliding’, ‘Paraworld’ or ‘DragonFly’ who offer sessions for complete beginners and it isn’t too expensive either.
 An amazing way to view the city!

-City Bike Tours:
+5. City Bike Tours

-A great way to explore the city of Medellin – take in some of the highlights as you pedal on by as well as some of the more local areas where backpackers rarely visit.
+A great way to explore the city of Medellín – take in some of the highlights as you pedal on by as well as some of the more local areas where backpackers rarely visit.
 In this city of 4 million people, it can be hard to get to grips with the downtown areas, the barrios and the outskirts – an informative guide and two wheels can certainly help you to understand the city better!

-Cafe Culture, Bars and Nightlife:
+7. Cafe Culture, Bars and Nightlife

-For backpackers wanting to join a crowd there are organized Pub Crawls on Wednesday and Saturday nights – check out ‘Medellin Pub Crawl’ on Facebook.
-For those looking to get dressed up, head for Salsa in the swanky Las Palmas district – Medellin has something for everyone!
+For backpackers wanting to join a crowd there are organized Pub Crawls on Wednesday and Saturday nights – check out ‘Medellín Pub Crawl’ on Facebook.
+For those looking to get dressed up, head for Salsa in the swanky Las Palmas district – Medellín has something for everyone!

 - Bus: There are two bus terminals in the city, one heading to the north and one to the south.
-Buses head to all major cities, as Medellin is a huge transportation hub.
+Buses head to all major cities, as Medellín is a huge transportation hub.